ringwormGO-organization/ringOS/Documentation.md

 Create one ringOS folder, clone `gnu-efi`, `ringOS-beta17` rename as `kernel` and clone `git clone https://github.com/VanGutan/ringOS-Beta14-OVMFTemplate` and rename as `OVMFbin`.
 Copy `ringOS-Beta17-bootloader` folder into `gnu-efi` folder and rename it to `bootloader`.

-For cloning bootloader, you can [Makefile](https://github.com/ringwormGO-organization/ringOS/blob/main/Makefile)
+For cloning bootloader, you can use [Makefile](https://github.com/ringwormGO-organization/ringOS/blob/main/Makefile).

+Type these commands in order:

+`make gnu-efi`

+`make kernel`

+`make OVMFbin`

 ### Compiling
 The following commands work on Debian-based (ex.
 Ubuntu) Linux distros and within WSL/WSL2 on Windows.
 Users of non-Debian distros will need to locate the correct packages for their chosen operating system.